 ESCOSA has subsequently continued to publish price monitoring reports on an annual basis under its price monitoring regime.
 The purpose of these reports is to provide port customers with information regarding port costs at the proclaimed ports.
-For the 2008 and 2009 reports, ESCOSA has adopted the approach of monitoring prices by focusing on trends rather than seeking to benchmark prices charged by ports in South Australia against prices charged by ports outside of South Australia.
+For the 2008 and 2009 reports, ESCOSA adopted the approach of monitoring prices by focusing on trends rather than seeking to benchmark prices charged by ports in South Australia against prices charged by ports outside of South Australia.

-In its recent assessments, ESCOSA has adopted the approach of requiring port operators to justify their price increases where a price is shown to increase by more than CPI.
-For example, in its most recent price monitoring report where price increases were observed to be above CPI, ESCOSA examined information provided by Flinders Port as well as price movements that have occurred in other jurisdictions.
+Following the completion of its 2012 port pricing and access review (discussed further below), ESCOSA has adopted the approach of requiring port operators to explain ex post the reasons for price increases where a price is shown to have increased by more than CPI.
+For example, in its most recent annual price monitoring report where price increases were observed to have increased above CPI in the preceding financial year, ESCOSA examined information provided by Flinders Port as well as price movements that have occurred in other jurisdictions.
 It also considered the level of investment required at the port to meet expected future demand and improve efficiency.
-It also published an independent report by BDO verifying that the regulatory accounts of Viterra and Flinders Port had been prepared in accordance with ESCOSA's guideline.
+It also published an independent report by BDO verifying that the regulatory accounts of Viterra and Flinders Port had been prepared in accordance with ESCOSA's Guideline.